Daemon Mode

 $'src/main.rs:1-15@"**Overview**\n\nThis is the entry point.\nNote the error handling on line 12."' --waitProgrammatic Integration

-The --wait blocking behavior makes session open-file composable with any tool that needs to present files to a user and wait for acknowledgement:
+The --wait blocking behavior makes daemon open-file composable with any tool that needs to present files to a user and wait for acknowledgement:

 # Code review script